 Top 11 ways to save energy at home

-Energy prices are already at record levels and are set to rise even further in months to come.
+Energy prices are at record levels.
 So we put our heads together to come up with some simple steps to help trim your bills.

 With a big chunk of family budgets being spent on energy bills, it makes sense to look for ways to reduce the amount of gas and electricity you use.